Mac (computer): 1997–2011: Steve Jobs era

-The development of a successor to the old Mac OS was well-underway.
+The development of a successor to the old Mac OS was well underway.
 Rhapsody had been previewed at WWDC 1997, featuring a Mach kernel and BSD foundations, a virtualization layer for old Mac OS apps (codenamed Blue Box), and an implementation of NeXTSTEP APIs called OpenStep (codenamed Yellow Box).
 Apple open-sourced the core of Rhapsody as the Darwin operating system.
 After several developer previews, Apple also introduced the Carbon API, which provided a way for developers to more easily make their apps native to Mac OS X without rewriting them in Yellow Box.
 Mac OS X was publicly unveiled in January 2000, introducing the modern Aqua graphical user interface, and a far more stable Unix foundation, with memory protection and preemptive multitasking.
 Blue Box became the Classic environment, and Yellow Box was renamed Cocoa.
 Following a public beta, the first version of Mac OS X, version 10.0 Cheetah, was released in March 2001.

-In 1999, Apple executives adopted a new strategy: the Mac would become a "digital hub", the centerpiece of the user's "digital lifestyle".
-Apple developed several software applications for Mac users as part of this strategy: in October 1999, the iMac DV gained FireWire, allowing users to connect camcorders and easily create movies with the iMovie application; the iMac also gained CD burning hardware, and in conjunction with the iTunes application, allowed users to rip CDs, make their own playlists, and burn them to blank discs.
-Other applications included iPhoto for organizing and editing photos, and GarageBand for creating and mixing music and other types of audio.
-Apple's digital hub strategy culminated in the company entering other markets, with the iTunes Store, iPod, iPhone, and iPad, and was reflected in a change in its name in 2007, from Apple Computer Inc to Apple Inc. By January 2007, the iPod came to represent half of Apple's revenues.
+In 1999, Apple launched its new "digital lifestyle" strategy of which the Mac became a "digital hub" and centerpiece with several new applications.
+In October 1999, the iMac DV gained FireWire ports, allowing users to connect camcorders and easily create movies with iMovie; the iMac gained a CD burner and iTunes, allowing users to rip CDs, make playlists, and burn them to blank discs.
+Other applications include iPhoto for organizing and editing photos, and GarageBand for creating and mixing music and other audio.
+The digital lifestyle strategy entered other markets, with the iTunes Store, iPod, iPhone, iPad, and the 2007 renaming from Apple Computer Inc. to Apple Inc. By January 2007, the iPod was half of Apple's revenues.

-Apple continued to release new Mac models, such as the white "Sunflower" iMac G4; Ive designed a display that could swivel around and be moved with one) finger, so that it "appear[ed] to defy gravity.
+New Macs include the white "Sunflower" iMac G4.
+Ive designed a display to swivel with one finger, so that it "appear[ed] to defy gravity".
 In 2003, Apple released the aluminum 12-inch and 17-inch PowerBook G4, proclaiming the "Year of the Notebook".
 With the Microsoft deal expiring, Apple also replaced Internet Explorer with its new browser, Safari.
-The first Mac Mini was intended to be assembled in the U.S., but domestic manufacturers were slow and had insufficient quality processes, leading Apple to choose Taiwanese manufacturer Foxconn instead.
-The affordably-priced Mac Mini desktop was introduced at Macworld 2005, alongside the introduction of the iWork office suite.
+The first Mac Mini was intended to be assembled in the U.S., but domestic manufacturers were slow and had insufficient quality processes, leading Apple to Taiwanese manufacturer Foxconn.
+The affordably priced Mac Mini desktop was introduced at Macworld 2005, alongside the introduction of the iWork office suite.

+Serlet and Tevanian were both initiating the secret project asked by Steve Jobs to propose to Sony executives, in 2001, to sell Mac OS X on Vaio laptops.
+They showed them a demonstration at a golf party in Hawaii, with the most expensive Vaio laptop they could have acquired.
+But due to bad timing, Sony refused, arguing their Vaio sales just started to grow after years of difficulties.